ProOracleSQL/space/examples/readme.md

 How to Install
 --------------

-Install the Space data set before using these examples.
+Install SpaceDB before using these examples.

 License